jannaee/hacktoberfest/README.md

 If you get 3 PRs merged in a source{d} repo you'll get a t-shirt from source{d}.

-If you get 5 PRs merged labeld as `#hacktoberfest` in *any* repo you'll get a hacktoberfest t-shirt.
+If you get 5 PRs merged labeled as `#hacktoberfest` in *any* repo you'll get a hacktoberfest t-shirt.

 If you solve 200 PRs ... you still get one t-shirt.